Zen: Meditation in Chinese Buddhism

-Zen's sudden method
+Zen's sudden approach

-Modern scholars like Robert Sharf argue that early Chan, while having unique teachings and myths, also made use of classic Buddhist meditation methods, and this is why it is hard to find many uniquely "Chan" meditation instructions in some of the earliest sources.
-However, Sharf also notes there was a unique kind of Chan meditation taught in some early sources which also tend to deprecate the traditional Buddhist meditations.
-This uniquely Zen approach goes by various names like “maintaining mind” (shouxin 守心), “maintaining unity” (shouyi 守一), “discerning the mind” (guanxin 觀心), “viewing the mind” (kanxin 看心), and “pacifying the mind” (anxin 安心).
+Modern scholars like Robert Sharf argue that early Chan, while having unique teachings and myths, also drew on classic Buddhist meditation methods, which is why it is hard to find many uniquely "Chan" meditation instructions in some of the earliest sources.
+However, Sharf also notes there was a unique kind of Chan meditation taught in some early sources, which also tends to deprecate the traditional Buddhist meditations.
+This uniquely Zen approach goes by various names like "maintaining mind" (shouxin 守心), "maintaining unity" (shouyi 守一), "discerning the mind" (guanxin 觀心), "viewing the mind" (kanxin 看心), and "pacifying the mind" (anxin 安心).
 (Note: An early Chan critique of the notion of "pacifying the mind" can be found in the Oxhead School text, the Jueguan lun:

 "What is the mind?
 What is it to pacify the mind (an-hsin 安心)?"
 [The master] answered: "You should not posit a mind, nor should you attempt to pacify it—this may be called 'pacified.'")
-A traditional phrase that describes this practice states that "Chan points directly to the human mind, to enable people to see their true nature and become buddhas."
+A traditional phrase that describes this practice states that "Chan points directly to the human mind, to enable people to see their true nature and become Buddhas."

 According to McRae the "first explicit statement of the sudden and direct approach that was to become the hallmark of Ch'an religious practice" is associated with the East Mountain School.
-It is a method named "maintaining the one without wavering" (守一不移, shǒu yī bù yí), the one being the true nature of mind or Suchness, which is equated with buddha-nature.
-(Note: Sharf observes that "maintaining the one" or "guarding the one" (shou yi 守一) fell out of favor with the eclipse of the Northern School.
-Evidence of this can be seen in the Xinxin Ming, for example: “If there is even a trace of ‘is’ or ‘is not,’ the mind will be lost in confusion.
-Although the two comes from the One, do not guard even this One.”
+It is a method named "maintaining the one without wavering" (守一不移, shǒu yī bù yí), the one being the true nature of mind or Suchness, which is equated with Buddha-nature.
+(Note: Sharf observes that "maintaining the one" or "guarding the one" (shou yi, 守一) fell out of favor with the eclipse of the Northern School.
+Evidence of this can be seen in the Xinxin Ming, for example: "If there is even a trace of 'is' or 'is not,' the mind will be lost in confusion.
+Although the two comes from the One, do not guard even this One."

 Other sources explicitly reject the notion of "maintaining" or "preserving" (shou 守).
 See for example the Xin Ming (not to be confused with the Xinxin Ming):